-Hopefully, this guide will arm you with all of the knowledge you need in order to avoid buying any fake T206 cards.
+This guide will give you all the knowledge you need to avoid buying fake T206 cards.

 Which T206 Cards Have Been Counterfeited?

-The answer to this question is not a simple one.
-For any of the more valuable cards in the set - Wagner Cobb, Mathewson, Young et al (along with the expensive error cards), multiple variations and attempts have been created over the years.
+The answer to this question is not simple.
+For any of the more valuable cards in the set, such as Honus Wagner, Ty Cobb, Christy Mathewson, and Cy Young (along with the expensive error cards), many attempts at fakes have been made over the years.

-Usually, the fakes are just low production copies that are printed in the hundreds of thousands and sold on eBay as 'unknown authenticity'.
-Sometimes they are labeled as actual reprints. (be sure to see our guide to safely buying cards on eBay).
+Usually, the fakes are just low-production copies printed in the hundreds of thousands and sold on eBay as ‘unknown authenticity’.
+Sometimes, they are labeled as actual reprints. (be sure to see our guide to safely buying cards on eBay).

-Many of the T206 scammers will take older reproduction copies (that say 'Reprint' on the back of the card) and artificially age the card.
-Note here is a good post of a fake T206 card where the word 'Reprint' was removed from the bottom of the back of the card.
+Many T206 scammers will take older reproduction copies (that say ‘Reprint’ on the back of the card) and artificially age them.

 There have been several full T206 reproduction sets produced over the years (Dover and Galasso the most common), but most are of such low quality that all of the points we lay out below would be able to help you easily distinguish between the fake and the real card.